A Generalized Goursat Lemma: Introduction

 \section{Introduction}

 In Sections 11-12 of a paper written in 1889 \cite{Goursat}, the famed French mathematician $\acute{\mbox{E}}$douard Goursat developed what is now called Goursat's lemma (also called Goursat's theorem or Goursat's other theorem), for characterizing the subgroups of the direct product $A\times B$ of two groups $A,B$.
 It seems to have been first attributed to Goursat by J. Lambek in \cite{Lambek2, Lambek1}, who in turn attributes H.S.M.
 Coxeter for bringing this to his attention.
-The lemma is elementary and a natural question to consider, for example it appears as Exercise 5, p.
+The lemma is elementary and a fundamental question to consider, for example it appears as Exercise 5, p.
 75, in Lang's Algebra \cite{Lang}.
 It has also been the subject of recent expository articles \cite{Petrillo1, Petrillo2} in an undergraduate mathematics journal.
 It is possible that other authors discovered the lemma independently without knowing the original reference.
-Indeed, one such example occurs in 1961 in a paper of A. Hattori, (\cite{Hattori}, Section $2.3$), now translated into English \cite{Z} from the original Japanese.
+Indeed, one such example, related to the theory of Lie groups, occurs in 1961 in a paper of A. Hattori, (\cite[Section 2.3]{Hattori}, now translated into English \cite{Z} from the original Japanese.

-Other sources that mention Goursat's lemma include papers of S. Dickson \cite{Dickson} in 1969, K. Ribet \cite{Ribet} in 1976, a book by R. Schmidt (\cite{Schmidt}, Chapter 1.6), a paper of D. Anderson and V. Camillo in 2009 \cite{Anderson1}, and several internet sites such as \cite{mathforum,poster}.
+Other sources that mention Goursat's lemma include papers of S. Dickson \cite{Dickson} in 1969, K. Ribet \cite{Ribet} in 1976, a book by R. Schmidt \cite[Chapter 1.6]{Schmidt}, a paper of D. Anderson and V. Camillo in 2009 \cite{Anderson1}, a preprint of A. Greicius in 2009 \cite{Greicius}, a recent preprint by L. T\'oth \cite{Toth}, and several internet sites such as \cite{mathforum,poster}.
+Taken together, these various sources demonstrate the applicability of Goursat's lemma to diverse branches of mathematics.

 There are a number of interesting possibilities for generalizing this useful lemma.
 The first is to subgroups of a semi-direct product, and this is studied in \cite{Usenko}.
 The second is to other categories besides groups.
-Indeed, it is proved for modules in \cite {Lambek1}, and this implies that it will hold in any abelian category by applying the embedding theorems of Lubkin-Freyd-Heron-Mitchell (cf. \cite{Maclane}, p.
-205).
+Indeed, it is proved for modules in \cite {Lambek1}, and this implies that it will hold in any abelian category by applying the embedding theorems of Lubkin-Freyd-Heron-Mitchell cf. \cite[p.
+205]{Maclane}.
 It is proved for rings in \cite{Anderson1}.
-The most general category in which one can hope to have a Goursat lemma is likely an exact Mal'cev category, cf. \cite{mathforum}, although to the best of our knowledge a a proof of this fact is yet to be given.
+The most general category in which one can hope to have a Goursat lemma is an exact Mal'cev category, cf. \cite{mathforum}, and for a proof of this fact cf. \cite[Theorem 5.7]{Carboni}.